fbpx

 EATS AND DRINKS

 This is a self catered event.
 This means you will need to bring you own Friday lunch and dinner.
 Saturday breakfast, lunch and dinner and Sunday breakfast and lunch.
-On the Friday night we will be doing a shared BBQ around the pool.
-If you would like to be a part of this please bring BBQ style food.
 You will have cooking supplies in each apartment.
 You can BYO alcohol, but please drink responsibly.
 For extra meals, snacks or alcoholic drinks there is a bistro and bar.

 PRICING